-(v) Reclassification
+(x) Reclassification

-Certain items in 2019 have been reclassified on the financial statements for comparative purposes to conform with presentation in the current year financial statements.
-Specifically, the regulatory debit-TIER credit is reflected in depreciation and amortization on the Statements of Operations and the Statements of Cash Flows in the current year and was presented separately in the 2019 financial statements.
-The amount of the TIER credit is \$33,334 and \$27,743 in 2020 and 2019, respectively.
+Certain items in 2020 have been reclassified on the financial statements for comparative purposes to conform with presentation in the current year financial statements.
+Specifically, the intangible plant is presented separately on the Balance Sheet in the current year and was included in Utility plant, net in the 2020 financial statements.
+The amount of the intangible plant is \$15,000 in both 2021 and 2020.
 The reclassification has no impact on net margins.

-(w) Risks and Uncertainties
+(y) Risks and Uncertainties

 The outbreak of the COVID-19 pandemic has resulted in governments and customers enacting emergency measures to combat the spread of the virus.
 These measures have included the implementation of travel bans, self-imposed quarantine periods, social distancing, additional safety protocols, and temporary customer facility shutdowns.
-The KPSC ordered utilities to continue serving customers who do not pay, and subsequently issued an order requiring utilities to offer payment plans to customers with past due account balances.
-The Company met its financial targets in 2020 and did not experience any material adverse impacts.
+There is unprecedented uncertainty surrounding the duration of the pandemic, its potential economic ramifications, and any government actions to mitigate them.
+The Company met its financial targets in 2020 and 2021, and did not experience any material adverse impacts.
+Continued restrictive measures put in place in order to mitigate the virus could adversely affect the Company's financial results.
+Additionally, the recent events in the Ukraine have had a negative impact on commodity prices.
 It is not currently possible to estimate the length, severity, or financial impact of these developments in the future.
-Any prolonged restrictive measures put in place in order to contain the outbreak of the virus could adversely affect the Company's financial results.

-Notes to Financial Statements December 31, 2020 and 2019 (Dollars in thousands)
+Notes to Financial Statements

+December 31, 2021 and 2020

+(Dollars in thousands)